Topics in higher ramification theory I: ramification ideals: Computation of ramification ideals

 This proves that the function (\ref{ItoI'}) sends ramification ideals of $(L|K,v)$ to ramification ideals of $(L'|K',v)$.
 It also shows that $I'_H$ is the collection of all elements in $L'$ whose value is not less than the value of some element in $I_H\,$.
 This implies that $I'_H\cap\cO_L$ is the collection of all elements in $L$ whose value is not less than the value of some element in $I_H\,$.
 In other words, $I'_H\cap\cO_L= I_H\cO_L=I_H\,$.
-Hence, $I_H\cO_{L'}\cap\cO_L=I_H$, which proves that the function (\ref{ItoI'}) is a bijection. \end{proof}
+Hence, $I_H\cO_{L'}\cap\cO_L=I_H$, which proves that the function (\ref{ItoI'}) is a bijection, with the function (\ref{I'toI}) its inverse. \end{proof}

 \begin{remark} \rm In \cite[Section~7.1]{Th2} only the special case is considered where $(K,v)$ is a henselian field of mixed characteristic, $L|K$ has prime degree $p$ and $K'=K(\zeta_p)$ where $\zeta_p$ is a $p$-th root of unity.
 The latter implies that $(K'|K,v)$ is a tame extension.
 This case is of interest when $L|K$, though being Galois, is not a Kummer extension, since $L'|K'$ will be a Kummer extension. \end{remark}